Sportvereniging Nationaal Leger

-Sportvereniging Nationaal Leger, known as SNL, is the Surinamese football club of the national military, which currently plays in the SVB Topklasse.
+Sportvereniging Nationaal Leger, known as SNL, is the Surinamese football club of the national military, which currently plays in the Eerste Divisie.
 They play their home games in Paramaribo at the Dr. Ir.
 Franklin Essed Stadion.

 History

 Early years

 In 1926, the military football club M.V.V.
 (Militaire Voetbal Vereniging) was founded, out of which SNL amalgamated.
 Prior to the establishment of M.V.V. however, there was another football club of the Surinamese military, namely M.V.C.J.
 (Militaire Voetbal Club Juliana), founded in 1909.
 The club was founded by Captain Hirschman, who felt that playing football was an ideal military practice, training the capacity to oversee the dynamic on a playing field, while training speed and accuracy.

 MVCJ were the first official football club in Suriname, considered the team to beat in the heyday of the sport, they played a major role in the development of football in the country.

 In 1911, they won the first football competition held in Suriname, while finishing as runners-up in the SVB Tweede Klasse.
 Other military clubs from the beginning years of football in Suriname include Zeelandia, Concordia and U.D.I.
 (Uitspanning Door Inspanning).
 The aforementioned clubs were eventually all dissolved, with MVCJ going under in 1926.
 Notable former players of MVCJ include Steenlage, van Lint, Rijzenbrei, Remens, Dijkstra, Bulting, Greeneveld, van der Elst, Rovers, J. Arentz, Graat, Donckers, Smit, Kroes, Lijssen, de Roo, Meyer, Dijkstra, Smeulders and Blom.